What Are The Dangers of Mixing Alcohol With Dextromethorphan (DXM)?

 As a cough suppressant, when dextromethorphan is absorbed into the bloodstream, it binds to receptors in the brain called NMDA receptors.
-Receptors are proteins that attach to specific molecules and allow them to pass through the cell membrane.
 These receptors are involved in pain perception, learning, and memory.
-Dextromethorphan (DXM) binds to these receptors, inhibits their function, and prevents them from sending signals to the brain.
-This action suppresses the cough reflex.
+Dextromethorphan (DXM) inhibits the function of these receptors and prevents them from sending signals to the brain.

-Dextromethorphan, known as skittles, triple c, or poor mans PCP, is often used with alcohol.
+Among recreational users, dextromethorphan is known as skittles, triple c, or poor man PCP and it is often used with alcohol.
 This combination is sometimes called “Robo-tripping” or “Skittling.”
-The popularity of this practice may be because dextromethorphan is easily accessible and inexpensive.
-Due to this, people who want to experience its psychoactive effects may be more likely to turn to this method of abuse.
+This practice is popular because people want to experience the drug’s psychoactive effects.

-While dextromethorphan may benefit those suffering from a cough as an over-the-counter medicine, it can be dangerous when abused.
-When taken in large doses, dextromethorphan can cause many short-term adverse effects.
+While dextromethorphan may benefit those suffering from a cough as an over-the-counter medicine, it can be dangerous when mixed with alcohol.
+The effects of DXM are all exacerbated by alcohol since they both bind to NMDA receptors.

 - Nausea and vomiting